yuboona/some-script-to-help-using-Montreal-Forced-Aligner/README.md

 Some script for helping using [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner/),

-- maily for transforming Hanzi character to pinyin,
+- mainly for transforming Hanzi character to pinyin,
 - generating phone dict,
 - train your own model
 - and extrat pause time from .textgrid files.